snowdiamonds/react-email-shopify-liquid/README.md

 export default OrderConfirmation;
 ```

-4. Add the following script to your `package.json`
+4. Add the following script to your `package.json` which will generate the email template html files

 ```
     "email:export": "email export && decode-entities"